ballerina-platform/ballerina-lang/docs/SyntaxSummary.md

 }
 ```

-Connectors are instantiated by giving the necessary data as follows:
+Connectors are instantiated as follows:
 ```
-[ConnectorPackageName:]ConnectorName VariableName = new [ConnectorPackageName:]ConnectorName (ValueList[, map]);
+[ConnectorPackageName:]ConnectorName ConnectorInstanceName = new [ConnectorPackageName:]ConnectorName (ValueList[, map]);
 ```
+The newly created instance has the `ConnectorInstanceName` assigned.

-Once a connector has been created, actions can be invoked against that connector as follows:
+Once a connector of name `ConnectorInstanceName` has been instantiated, actions can be invoked against that connector as follows:
 ```
-[ConnectorPackageName:]ConnectorName.ActionName (ConnectorVariableName, ValueList);
+[ConnectorPackageName:]ConnectorName.ActionName (ConnectorInstanceName, ValueList);
 ```

 ### Workers